Shippable/docs/sources/platform/integration/webhook.md

 main_section: Platform
 sub_section: Integrations
 page_title: Webhook integration
+page_description: How to create and use a Webhook Integration in Shippable so that you can send a webhook to an external service with custom payloads

 # Webhook Integration

-**Webhook** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send a webhook to an external service with custom payloads
+**Webhook** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send a webhook to an external service with custom payloads.

 ## Adding the account integration